 - Pure vanilla extract: You may omit it but it will add extra flavor to our cookies.

-- Ground nutmeg: It will add a warm flavor to our copycat Levain Bakery chocolate chip cookies.
+- Ground nutmeg: It adds a warm flavor to our copycat Levain Bakery chocolate chip cookies.

 - All-purpose flour: Make sure to measure well and sift it before adding to the dough.